AptoPayments/apto-pci-sdk-web/README.md

 AptoPCISdk.showPCIData();
 ```

-**Note:** An SMS / email message will be sent to the user with a one-time code.
+**Note:** If the client is not PCI-compliant, an SMS / email message will be sent to the user with a one-time code.
 This code must be entered into the dialog display.
 If the code entered is correct, the PCI data will be displayed.

 To hide the card data, use the `hidePCIData` method: